Vaccination and Homeopathy

 Natural healing systems such as homeopathy, oriental medicine, and naturopathy offer regimens for both preventing and treating diseases.
 Other natural forms of therapy that can help to maintain health include Bach wildflower remedies, Ayurvedic practices, yoga, chiropractic or osteopathic treatment, Reiki, and various forms of massage.
 Dr Randall Neustaedter highlights the fact that homeopathy and Chinese medicine have a long history of successfully treating infectious disease.
 Their success, he says, ‘exists in sharp contrast to the helplessness of allopathic medicine when confronted with viral illnesses, and the ineffectiveness of antibiotics in commonly encountered childhood bacterial conditions such as whooping cough and ear infections’ (2002, p.
 86).

 A nutritious diet, proper exercise and a generally healthy lifestyle all help to build our resistance to disease.
 For babies, breast-feeding offers many advantages over bottle feeding.
-Many homeopaths believe that giving children or adults appropriate constitutional remedies will improve all aspects of their health, and enable them to cope more effectively with invading viruses or bacteria.
+Many homeopaths believe that giving children or adults appropriate constitutional remedies will improve all aspects of their health and make them more resistant to disease.
 Some homeopaths, such as Dr Isaac Golden, believe that specific protection against the more serious infectious diseases is desirable, especially since even extremely healthy people sometimes fall ill.

-Golden argues that there are really only two forms of disease-specific prevention (immunization) against infectious diseases – vaccination and homeoprophylaxis (i.e. the use of homeopathic medicines to prevent specific diseases).
+Golden, who believes in germ theory, argues that there are really only two forms of disease-specific prevention (immunization) against ‘infectious’ diseases – vaccination and homeoprophylaxis (i.e. the use of homeopathic medicines to prevent specific diseases).
 His own research has shown that the latter is at least as effective as vaccination is claimed to be, and far safer.
 Yet health officials refuse to investigate homeopathy, even though it has no toxic side-effects and has a long clinical record of effectiveness.
 As Golden says: ‘Only a hopelessly biased person can suggest that a method that has been used for 200 years in every continent on our planet, mainly by people with orthodox medical qualifications, can be a total sham’ (p.
 192).
-He recommends a dual system of immunization which would allow parents to choose between vaccination and homeoprophylaxis.
+He suggests that parents should be allowed to choose between vaccination and homeoprophylaxis.

 Golden does not rule out conventional medicine altogether: